-Over the years and the consequent increasing popularization of games, American comics (HQ's), the geek universe, Korean series and films, KPOP and from the nerd world, these big events were leaving Japanese culture aside, so that nowadays it is even rare to find something of Japanese culture in them, especially when we talk about SANA.
+Over the years and the consequent increasing popularization of games, American comics (HQ's), the geek universe, Korean series and films, KPOP and the nerd world, these great events were leaving culture aside.
+Japanese, so nowadays it's even rare to find something of Japanese culture in them, especially when we talk about SANA.

 In this article, we will discuss the theme, trying to understand the main reasons that led the organizers of Japanese culture events to change the target audience, which today is made up of a bunch of people with interests that are very different from the original proposal.